-With a large number of teaching staff deployed relative to the number of students (SSR 1:6), students are closely and effectively supported and guided through the program.
+With a large number of teaching staff deployed relative to the number of students (SSR 1:5), students are closely and effectively supported and guided through the programme.
 A systematic schedule for tutorials is developed at the outset, without foregoing the general Vakalo policy of readiness for individual contact with students over and beyond this schedule.
 Assignments are clearly set and support material is provided.
-Further, close monitoring of the development of student projects together with the provision of frequent feedback ensure that the student is aware of their progress and performance at all times.
+Further, close monitoring of the development of student projects together with the provision of frequent feedback ensure that students are aware of their progress and performance at all times.